Privacy Policy | Butterfly Clubhouse Daycare Albuquerque, NM

 8.1 Website Information Collection

 Our website may collect certain information automatically when you visit, including your IP address, browser type, device information, and pages visited.
-This information is used to improve our website functionality and user experience.

 8.2 Cookies and Tracking Technologies